-In summary, the development proposal will, inter alia:
+In summary, the development proposal will, inter alia.

-- Comply with the land-use zoning designation for the subject site - Provide appropriate accommodation which can cater for different life stages by delivering apartments and duplex units in a mix of 1, 2 & 3 bedroom units - Provide an appropriate density of development, which will develop a new urban quarter in Santry - Comply with the Planning Authority's detailed quantitative standards for residential development as set out in the existing Dublin CDP and, where appropriate, Sustainable Urban Housing: Design
+- Comply with the land-use zoning designation for the subject site - Provide appropriate accommodation which can cater for different life stages by delivering apartments and duplex units in a mix of 1, 2 & 3 bedroom units - Provide an appropriate density of development, which will develop a new urban quarter in Santry

-Standards for New Apartments Guidelines for Planning Authorities (2018)

-- Provide a level of social housing (35 no. units) with equates to circa 10% of the overall quantum of proposed dwellings - Support sustainable transport modes via the creation of pedestrian and cycle connections - The proposed development also provides for 5 no. commercial / retail units at ground floor level facing onto Santry Avenue and Swords Road.
-The development provides a community use unit (188.1m2) at ground floor level of Block E and a residential amenity unit (187.9m2) at ground floor level located between Blocks A and D. - Protect the existing residential amenity enjoyed by the residents of neighbouring developments - Preserve, where feasible, the natural amenity characteristics of the site, and provide for new features where necessary in order to ensure that the visual impact of the development is minimised.
+- Comply with the Planning Authority's detailed quantitative standards for residential development as set out in the existing Dublin CDP and, where appropriate, Sustainable Urban Housing: Design Standards for New Apartments Guidelines for Planning Authorities (2018) - Provide a level of social housing (35 no. units) with equates to circa 10% of the overall quantum of proposed dwellings - Support sustainable transport modes via the creation of pedestrian and cycle connections - The proposed development also provides for 4 no. commercial / retail uses and a medical suite / GP practice unit and a community use unit (188.1m2) at ground floor level of Block E and a residential amenity unit (187.9m2) at ground floor level located between Blocks A and D. - Protect the existing residential amenity enjoyed by the residents of neighbouring developments - Preserve, where feasible, the natural amenity characteristics of the site, and provide for new features where necessary in order to ensure that the visual impact of the development is minimised.
 This has been achieved by allocating areas of open space for recreation, all of which will be developed in accordance with the overall Landscape Plan for this proposed development.